-- ✓ Proportionality: Ensure that policing powers are used proportionately, that our policing, crime and victim services are accessible to all.
-Ensure that crimes disproportionately impacting upon particular protected groups are dealt with proactively.
-Support communities in openly and transparently scrutinising disproportionality in areas of policing such as complaints and use of force - ✓ Engagement: Regularly and meaningfully engage with local and diverse communities to ensure that we are focusing on their needs and reflecting their concerns and experiences.
-I will to work to increase public confidence in the police by continuing to engage with all communities - listening and responding to their needs and concerns - ✓ Organisational culture: Creating an organisational culture with a reputation for treating people fairly, respectfully and without discrimination - ✓ Representation: Increasing the extent to which the police workforce is representative of the communities it serves and ensuring all staff have the opportunity to progress and develop.
+- Proportionality: Ensure that policing powers are used proportionately and that our policing, crime and victim services are accessible to all.
+I will ensure that crimes disproportionately impacting upon particular protected groups are dealt with proactively and will support communities in openly and transparently scrutinising disproportionality in areas of policing such as complaints and use of force - Engagement: Regularly and meaningfully engage with local and diverse communities.
+I will to work to increase public confidence in the police by continuing to engage with all communities - listening and responding to their needs and concerns - Organisational culture: Work with the Chief Constable to create an organisational culture with a reputation for treating people fairly, respectfully and without discrimination - Representation: Increasing the extent to which the police workforce is representative of the communities it serves and ensuring all staff have the opportunity to progress and develop.